-The Allowances Case was also remanded to the High Court to determine if the payments were only made because employees were employed for a certain period of time.
+The Allowances Case was, also, remanded to a High Court to determine if the payments were only made because employees were employed for a certain period of time.

 These cases are important in Korean Labor & Employment Law jurisprudence, as they detailed situations that can and cannot be considered Ordinary Wage payments.

-Examples of payments to be considered an Ordinary Wage according by the Korean Supreme Court
+Examples of payments to be considered an Ordinary Wage According to the Korean Supreme Court

-Examples of payments that should be considered an “Ordinary Wage” include:
+Examples of payments that should be considered an “Ordinary Wage” in Korea include: